gadeatric/gadeatric/README.md

 - 🌱 I’m currently learning Tableau and data storytelling

-- 💬 Ask me about my interest on social media and on-line communities analysis!
+- 💬 Ask me about my interest on social media and on-line communities analysis

 - 📫 How to reach me: cgautric@gmail.com ❗️

+**stay tuned of updates 🧚🏻‍♀️**